 First, let’s create a project where we can schedule training for each of this model.

-We can see that our dataset is well attached, now let’s create the different experiments.
+Once our dataset is well attached, it's time to create different experiments

-We will create some ‘dummy’ experiments meaning that we will not try to optimize the hyperparameters in this article (don’t worry we will cover the subject in the next one).
+We will create some ‘dummy’ experiments, meaning that we'll not try to optimize the hyperparameters in this article (don’t worry, we will cover this subject soon).

-That said, I will keep the default parameters proposed by Picsellia and I will use the very same parameters for each and every experiments so we only compare the architectures.
+That said, I will keep the default parameters proposed by Picsellia and use the very same parameters for each and every experiment so we only have to compare the architectures.

 After repeating the operation for all models we can check that we have everything set up.

-Now, we just have to launch training and save every metrics and logs to the platform thanks to Picsellia’s Python SDK.
+Now, we just have to launch training and save every metric and log to the platform, made possible by Picsellia’s Python SDK.

-One way to do it is to check the ‘launch’ tab in one of those experiment and copy the command to launch the pre-packaged Docker image ready for training.
+One way to do it is to check the ‘launch’ tab in one of the experiments and copy the command to launch the pre-packaged Docker image ready for training.

 (For obvious reasons we have blurred our account and project token but you can replace those with your own)